ACRM is actively monitoring the coronavirus (“COVID-19”) outbreak

 policy of testing for all patients undergoing a procedure involving anesthesia (egg retrieval,

-operative hysteroscopy or D&C) or those undergoing a frozen embryo
+operative hysteroscopy or D&C) or those undergoing a frozen embryo transfer.

 Telehealth Appointments Available

 Beginning May 26, we will be providing a self-administered COVID-19 RNA

 test that can identify the SARS COV-2 virus that causes COVID-19.
 Because